Oshiwara metro station

 Oshiwara is an elevated metro station on the North-South corridor of the Yellow Line 2A of Mumbai Metro in Mumbai, India.
-This station is located in Andheri West, Mumbai.
+This station is located in Jogeshwari West, Mumbai.
 This station is owned by the Mumbai Metropolitan Region Development Authority (MMRDA), and was inaugurated on 19 January 2023.

 History

 Trial runs on section of 2A from Dahanukarwadi to Dahisar East has started from 31 May 2021.
-Dahisar East commercial operations began on 3 April 2022 with First phase of line 2A.
+Dahisar East commercial operations began on 3 April 2022 with First phase of Line 2A.